tomtom-international/tomtom-navigation-android-examples/README.md

 3. Create a `local.properties` files if it doesn't exist and add your *API KEY* there as `TomTomApiKey = "YOUR API KEY"`

-4. Add your credentials from the TomTom Maven repo as ENV variables (NavSDKUsername and NavSDKPassword) or update the Settings.gradle file with these credentials.
+4. Add your credentials from the TomTom Maven repo as ENV variables (*NavSDKUsername* and *NavSDKPassword*) or update the `settings.gradle` file with these credentials.

 5. Run the application.